godsentsalvaloza/Portal-Expo-25/source/post/researches/the-effectiveness-of-plannerly-a-web-based-academic-organizer-among-shs-at-sti-college-marikina-05-14.md

 ---
-research_title: "THE EFFECTIVENESS OF PLANNERLY: A WEB BASED ACADEMIC ORGANIZER AMONG SHS AT STI COLLEGE MARIKINA"
+research_title: "The Effectiveness of Plannerly: A Web-Based Academic Organizer Among SHS at STI College Marikina"
 research_abstract: This study explores the effectiveness of Plannerly, a web-based application designed to assist senior high school students at STI College Marikina in managing academic tasks and improving time management.
 The